HashMatic/Rest-Api/README.md

 1.GET Request:

-.Set the request type to GET.
+i).Set the request type to GET.

-.Enter the URL to fetch all user profiles or a specific profile with its primary key (pk).
+ii).Enter the URL to fetch all user profiles or a specific profile with its primary key (pk).
 For example:
-  .Fetch all profiles: http://localhost:8000/profiles/ .Fetch a specific profile (replace <pk> with the profile's primary key): http://localhost:8000/profiles/<pk>/ .Click on the "Send" button to make the GET request and view the response data.
+  .Fetch all profiles: http://localhost:8000/profiles/ .Fetch a specific profile (replace <pk> with the profile's primary key): http://localhost:8000/profiles/<pk>/

+iii).Click on the "Send" button to make the GET request and view the response data.

 2.POST Request:

-.Set the request type to POST.
+i).Set the request type to POST.

-.Enter the URL to create a new user profile: http://localhost:8000/profiles/ .Go to the "Body" tab, select "form-data," and add the following key-value pairs for the new profile:
+ii).Enter the URL to create a new user profile: http://localhost:8000/profiles/

+iii).Go to the "Body" tab, select "form-data," and add the following key-value pairs for the new profile:
   .user_name: [Your desired user name]
   .email: [Your email address]
   .contact_details: [Contact details]
-  .resume: [Select a .pdf file using the "Choose Files" button] .Click on the "Send" button to make the POST request and create a new user profile.
+  .resume: [Select a .pdf file using the "Choose Files" button]

+iv).Click on the "Send" button to make the POST request and create a new user profile.

 3.PUT Request:

-.Set the request type to PUT.
+i).Set the request type to PUT.

-.Enter the URL to update an existing user profile with its primary key (pk).
+ii).Enter the URL to update an existing user profile with its primary key (pk).
 For example:
   .http://localhost:8000/profiles/<pk>/

-.Go to the "Body" tab, select "form-data," and add the following key-value pairs to update the profile:
+iii).Go to the "Body" tab, select "form-data," and add the following key-value pairs to update the profile:
   .user_name: [Updated user name]
   .email: [Updated email address]
   .contact_details: [Updated contact details]
-  .resume: [Select a new .pdf file using the "Choose Files" button to update the resume] .Click on the "Send" button to make the PUT request and update the user profile.
+  .resume: [Select a new .pdf file using the "Choose Files" button to update the resume]

+iv).Click on the "Send" button to make the PUT request and update the user profile.

 4.PATCH Request:

-.Set the request type to PATCH.
+i).Set the request type to PATCH.

-.Enter the URL to partially update an existing user profile with its primary key (pk).
+ii).Enter the URL to partially update an existing user profile with its primary key (pk).
 For example:
   .http://localhost:8000/profiles/<pk>/

-.Go to the "Body" tab, select "form-data," and add the key-value pairs you want to update:
+iii).Go to the "Body" tab, select "form-data," and add the key-value pairs you want to update:
   .user_name: [Updated user name]
   .email: [Updated email address]
   .contact_details: [Updated contact details]
-  .resume: [Select a new .pdf file using the "Choose Files" button to update the resume if needed] .Click on the "Send" button to make the PATCH request and partially update the user profile.
+  .resume: [Select a new .pdf file using the "Choose Files" button to update the resume if needed]

+iv).Click on the "Send" button to make the PATCH request and partially update the user profile.

 5.DELETE Request:

-.Set the request type to DELETE.
+i).Set the request type to DELETE.

-.Enter the URL to delete an existing user profile with its primary key (pk).
+ii).Enter the URL to delete an existing user profile with its primary key (pk).
 For example:
   .http://localhost:8000/profiles/<pk>/

-.Click on the "Send" button to make the DELETE request and delete the user profile.
+iii).Click on the "Send" button to make the DELETE request and delete the user profile.

 b.Open your MySQL Workbench and verify the following request are adding in your database.